TOP INTERNATIONAL DESTINATIONS WITH TODDLERS

 Other than Granville Island, consider trying Cactus Club for a wide selection of foods that should have something for everyone in the whole family.

 One of my favorite hotels is the Granville Island Hotel.
-You are close to all Vancouver attractions and walking distance to the waterpark and food market.
+You are close to all Vancouver attractions and within walking distance of the waterpark and food market.

 Sarah From Cosmo Poli Clan